SSSD/sssd.io/src/troubleshooting/analyzer.rst

 Use Case
 ********
 Identifying SSSD failures can be a difficult task without knowledge of SSSD internal components.
 If an administrator or SSSD user doesn't know what to look for, it may become a very slow and time consuming process.
 The ``sssctl analyze`` tool improves the overall troubleshooting workflow for administrators, users, and anyone needing to review SSSD debug logs.
-The initial use case is to extract and print SSSD logs pertaining only to certain client requests across responder and backend sssd processes.
+The initial use case is to extract and print SSSD logs pertaining only to certain client requests across responder, backend, and child sssd processes.

-A `Pull request <https://github.com/SSSD/sssd/pull/5863>`_ is in review upstream to enable functionality for the analyzer tool to print logs across all responders, and SSSD child processes.
+Prerequisites
+*************
+* ``debug_level`` should be set to at least **7** in the **[$responder]** section, and **[domain/$domain]** section to enable analyze log parsing functionality.

+* Logs to analyze must be from compatible SSSD version built with tevent chain ID support.

 Command line
 ************